 The Chancellor is delegated the authority to purchase supplies, materials, apparatus, equipment, and services as necessary to the efficient operation of the District.
 No such purchase shall exceed the amounts specified by Public Contract Code Section 20651(d) as amended from time to time.
 All such transactions shall be reviewed by the Board every 60 calendar days.

 The Chancellor shall establish administrative procedures to ensure open and competitive processes for goods and services costing more than $15,000, but less than the State limit, as defined above, to support the District’s best interests.
+Items purchased with Federal Funds will have a $10,000 threshold as provided for in the Uniform Guidance by OMB Code of Federal Regulations (CFR) Section 200.

 The Office of the Internal Auditor shall be responsible for an annual review of purchasing practices.